-The central finding of our study is that payroll taxes with clear tax-benefit linkage are fully shifted to workers, regardless of their statutory incidence.
-On the other hand, in the absence of tax-benefit linkage, our results indicate that economic incidence coincides with statutory incidence at the individual level, meaning that employee payroll taxes and income taxes are borne by workers, while employer payroll taxes are borne by employers.
-How can we reconcile these results with existing models of the labor market?
+Our study's central finding is that payroll taxes with clear tax-benefit linkage are fully shifted to workers, regardless of their statutory incidence, whereas the economic incidence of taxes without linkage coincides with their statutory incidence at the individual level.
+How can these results be reconciled with existing models of the labor market?

 Pass-through, employment effects and efficiency with tax-benefit linkage.
-Our finding that payroll taxes with strong tax-benefit linkage are fully passed through to workers at the individual level is consistent with a wide array of models of the labor market.
-The intuitive explanation is straightforward: when tax-benefit linkage is present, the effective tax component influencing the net wage is reduced.
-Forward-looking workers, considering future benefits in their labor supply decisions, are not affected by the wage reduction resulting from the tax increase.
-If this interpretation is accurate, we would anticipate no labor supply responses to payroll tax increases without linkage.
-In Appendix E, we test this prediction by examining the effects of the different payroll tax reforms on the labor market transitions of treated workers compared to the control group.
-Specifically, we assess the probability that workers remain employed in the same firm as in the reference year and the probability that they are observed with positive earnings in the data, indicating their continued employment in the private sector.
-Our findings reveal no significant effects of reforms L1 and L2 on either of these employment margins.25 These results are consistent with the notion that payroll taxes fully shifted to workers do not have adverse effects on employment.
+Our finding that payroll taxes with strong tax-benefit linkage are fully passed through to workers at the individual level is consistent with a wide array of labor market models.
+The underlying intuition is straightforward: when payroll taxes are closely tied to future benefits, they are not perceived as a tax, but rather as a deferred wage contribution.
+In this case, the effective tax component influencing net wages is reduced, as forward-looking workers internalize the value of future benefits when making labor supply decisions.
+As a result, these workers are not deterred by wage reductions caused by higher payroll taxes, which facilitates full pass-through.
+If this interpretation holds, payroll tax increases without linkage should lead to no labor supply response (see Section 1).
+In Appendix F, we test this prediction by examining the labor market transitions of treated vs. control workers following the different payroll tax reforms.
+Specifically, we analyze the probability that workers remain employed in the same firm as in the reference year and the probability that they are observed with positive earnings in the data, indicating their continued employment in the private sector.
+Our results show no significant effects of Reforms L1 and L2 on either of these employment margins.18 These findings support the idea that payroll taxes fully shifted to workers do not negatively impact employment.
 More generally, they provide empirical support for the efficiency argument that a strong tax-benefit linkage mitigates the deadweight loss induced by payroll taxation.

 Statutory incidence without tax-benefit linkage.
-Few studies have empirically tested the relevance of statutory incidence (see, e.g., Saez et al., 2012; Hargaden and Roantree, 2019), mainly due to the limited research available on the incidence of employee-side taxes.
-However, as highlighted in Section 6.1, the results of most studies investigating the incidence of employer payroll taxes are consistent with the hypothesis that the individual-level pass-through of payroll taxes aligns with their statutory incidence when there is no tax-benefit linkage.
-We confirm this hypothesis using both payroll and income taxes.
+Few studies have empirically tested the relevance of statutory incidence in the context of payroll taxation (see, e.g., Saez et al., 2012; Hargaden and Roantree, 2019), largely due to the limited availability of reforms affecting employee-side payroll taxes.
+However, as highlighted in Section 6.1, the results of most studies investigating the incidence of employer payroll taxes are consistent with the hypothesis that, in the absence of tax-benefit linkage, the individual-level pass-through of payroll taxes aligns with their statutory incidence.
+Our findings confirm this hypothesis using both payroll and income taxes.